isomerpages/pa-eastcoast/_bedok/Bedok Highlights.md

 variant: tiptap
 description: ""
 ---
 <p>We got things going on!
-Here's a few of our key signature events and iniatives
+Here's a few of our key signature events and initiatives
 in Bedok.</p>
 <h4>National Day Dinner</h4>
 <p>Held annually to commemorate our nation’s independence, Bedok’s National